borsh/jsmm/README.md

 ## Configuration

-You can configure styles, which will be availabe in the visusal editor in the configuration file.
+You can configure styles in the configuration file.
+They will be availabe in the visusal editor.
+You can also set hotkey for style activation.
 Edit the "jsmm.definedStyles" section :

 sample settings.json section: